kostym/drupal-7-examples/README.md

 # Example Kostym components for Drupal 7

-Here are a few example of Kostym components in Drupal 7.
-These examples requires the [Kostym module](https://github.com/kostym/drupal-7-module) to work and assumes that the [Kostym gulpfile](https://github.com/kostym/drupal-7-gulpfile.js) is used.
+Here are a few examples of how different components can be implemented in Drupal 7.

 * [Panels layout](#panels-layout)
 * [Panels style](#panels-style)